 Almost 52% of employees in the US leave their jobs because they want a higher-paying job.

-Everyone wants to be adequately recognized for the work they do.
+You must recognize employees for the work they do.
 If you think the company does a good job at employee engagement, a one-word answer should be enough – just say yes.
 If not, answer diplomatically.

 Here, you can say anything you like (except, of course, telling them that there’s no way they can get better).

 Take any negative aspect of the company, from the onboarding experience and/or culture to the overall work environment or even benefits policies.
 This is where you can present a list of everything that the company does wrong, albeit with constructive advice about how they can improve.
 You can also tell your experience of duties assigned to you in comparison to the duties mentioned in the job description.

-If there is something that they can do to convince you to possibly stay, talk about that as well.
+If there is something that they can do to convince you to stay, talk about that as well.

-13. What prompted you to look for a different job in the first place?
+13. What Prompted You to Look for a Different Job in the First Place?

 This is another standard exit interview question that tells companies what's lacking in their position management skills.

 Remember, this is one of the few questions that will reflect on you just as it would on the company.
-It's completely natural to look for better opportunities so you aren’t doing anything wrong here.
+It's natural to look for better opportunities so you aren’t doing anything wrong here.
 But again, try not to burn any bridges during this, or any of the follow-up questions.

 For example, if there was a particular event that happened, just mention it without going into your personal account of the matter.
-However, if it’s a personal event and you don’t want to share, you can simply say that there are personal reasons.
-HRs usually don’t prod beyond that statement.
+However, if it’s a personal event and you don’t want to share, you can say that there are personal reasons.
+HRs don’t prod beyond that statement.

 This is where employers try to find out how well they're accommodating their new employees at the workplace.